Updated on June 25, 2025 by Angelika

-On my many Road trips During my time in Germany over the last few years, I have been particularly inspired by the beautiful cities in our country.
-Germany has an incredibly rich history and a fascinating cultural heritage.
-Every city has its own history, sights and special features, but which is the most beautiful?
+Germany has an incredibly rich history and a fascinating cultural heritage, which is particularly evident in the country's many beautiful cities.
+Each city has its own history, sights and special features, but which are the most beautiful?
 This question is often asked and is difficult to answer.
-From Hamburg's Hanseatic flair to the vibrant metropolis of Berlin and the traditional yet cosmopolitan Bavarian capital of Munich - German cities are as diverse as the country's regions.
-Which city you find the most beautiful will depend largely on your personal preferences.
-In this article, I would like to give you some ideas for your own discoveries.
+From the Hanseatic flair of Hamburg to the vibrant metropolis of Berlin and the traditional yet cosmopolitan Bavarian capital of Munich - Germany's cities are as diverse as the country's regions.
+On my travels and road trips I have visited well-known highlights throughout Germany in recent years, but I have also made many new discoveries.
+In this article, I'll introduce you to my personal favorite cities.
+You'll also find out what else there is to discover in the vicinity of these cities and what makes a trip particularly worthwhile.

 Berlin - Reichstag - angiestravelroutes.com